Bacteria, viruses, parasites, and other germs (microbes) cause many human diseases. Vaccines can help protect against some of these diseases.

 Recommendations for People 13 Years and Older:

-Healthy adults without a known history of chickenpox, and who have had a blood test that does not show immunity, should receive 2 doses of the vaccine, especially the following groups:
+Healthy adults without a known history of chickenpox, and who have had a blood test that does not show immunity, should receive 2 doses of the vaccine, including the following groups:

 MMRV combines the chickenpox vaccine with the measles, mumps, rubella (MMR) vaccine into a single vaccine.
 One dose (shot) of MMRV is given to children at the following ages:

-The MMRV vaccine is not given to persons 13 years and older.
+The MMRV vaccine is not given to people 13 years and older.

 People who cannot be vaccinated, but are exposed to chickenpox, may receive immune globulin against the varicella virus.
 When received within 4 days of exposure, it may help reduce the symptoms of chickenpox.